Eleanor-CloudCannon/themelight-hugo-bookshop-template/content/_index.md

           experience with an awesome cake for my sisters 40th birthday.
         image: /img/testimonial4.jpg
         image_alt: Anne wearing a white top, hair in a bun.
+      - name: Linda Webb
+        text: >-
+          Great team.
+Managed to make all 8 cakes and have them delivered on time to our event.
+Extraordinary!
+        image: /img/team1.jpg
+        image_alt: Linda smiling, wearing a pale blazer.
 ---